hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 // Some operations
 ```

-In the following chapters you will learn the description of all options supported by Hazelcast Node.js client.
+In the following chapters, you will learn the description of all options supported by Hazelcast Node.js client.

 ## 3.1 Client Properties